EMPODERARNOS

 This event was made possible because of generous donations, volunteers, and partners!

-We received donations of toys and gifts from Woodburn Les Schwab, Toys for Tots, Woodburn Accident Care Chiropractic, Family Building Blocks, and OHDC!
+This year we received so many wonderful donations of toys and gifts from Woodburn Les Schwab, Toys for Tots, Woodburn Accident Care Chiropractic, and more!

 • Woodburn Chemeketa Community College